arangodb/docs/3.7/data-modeling-operational-factors.md

 ArangoDB uses consistent hashing to compute the target shard from the given values (as specified via 'shardKeys').
-The ideal set of shard keys allows ArangoDB to distribute documents evenly across your shards and your _DBServers_.
+The ideal set of shard keys allows ArangoDB to distribute documents evenly across your shards and your _DB-Servers_.
 By default ArangoDB uses the `_key` field as a shard key.
 For a custom shard key you should consider a few different properties: